farmera/sare_grant/how_plants_see.md

 narrow bands.
 Having access to these narrower bands provides a far more precise estimate of the luminosity of light reflecting off of plants.

+#### Summary

 In sections to come we go into greater detail about specific low and high end multi-spectral cameras including examples of each in action.
 We'll also discuss how to scale and manage large volumes of image data in this sort of workflow.
 Finally, we'll consider along with strategies for interpreting various vegetation indices under differing environmental conditions.
 Luckily, open-source software and image processing tools exist to make these tasks more accessible to the average user.

 ###### References